MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-config-eap-tls-to-ignore-crl-checking.md

 &#187; [ **Next:** Step 6.2.
 Create root certificates for VPN authentication with Azure AD](vpn-create-root-cert-for-vpn-auth-azure-ad.md)

 >[!IMPORTANT]
->Failure to implement this registry change will cause IKEv2 connections using cloud certificates with PEAP to fail, but IKEv2 connections using Client Auth certificates issued from the on-premises CA will work.
+>Failure to implement this registry change will cause IKEv2 connections using cloud certificates with PEAP to fail, but IKEv2 connections using Client Auth certificates issued from the on-premises CA would continue to work.

 In this step, you can add **IgnoreNoRevocationCheck** and set it to allow authentication of clients when the certificate does not include CRL distribution points.
 By default, IgnoreNoRevocationCheck is set to 0 (disabled).